Josh Stewart: Directorial debut

 Stewart's directorial and writing debut was the 2013 film The Hunted.
 He co-produced the film along with The Collector producers Brett Forbes and Patrick Rizzotti.
 The found footage film revolves around Jake (Stewart) and Stevie (Ronnie Gene Blevins) who want their own TV show.
 In an attempt to grab the media's attention, both Jake and Stevie head to the dense, secluded woods in West Virginia, armed with only their bows and a camera, to find the biggest deer they can.
 However, as the sun sets over the mountains, they soon realise they are not alone in the woods and something supernatural is hunting them instead.
 The film screened at TIFF and eOne Films have since picked up the North American distribution rights.

 Personal life

 In 2007, Stewart married Deanna Brigidi.
 They have two children: daughter Ryan Justine (b.
 2008) and son River Jacob (b.
 2010).
 They separated in 2014 and divorced in 2016.

 On February 27, 2012, Stewart went into cardiac arrest after contracting salmonella.
 His wife performed CPR for several minutes.
 Stewart now has an implantable cardioverter-defibrillator in his chest.

-Stewart married actress Alexa Davalos on May 19, 2019.
+Stewart married actress Alexa Davalos on May 19, 2019 and separated in July of 2024.
 They starred together on the second season of the Netflix series The Punisher.